brunopulis/dotfiles/README.md

 My OSX dotfiles

-Thanks to: Ruy Adorno to Tips and Trick on Vim :)
+Thanks to: @ruyadorno to Tips and Trick on Vim :)